Scified website logo

 The Brotherhood of Steel (B.O.S.)

 The Brotherhood of Steel are a techno-militaristic order descended from U.S. Army remnants.
-Their goals are to horde and control advanced technology and they believe unchecked technology like A.I. caused the apocalypse.
+Their goals are to preserve and research advanced technology in preparation to reintroduce it to society once the population is ready.
+They believe unchecked technology like A.I. caused the apocalypse.

 The Enclave